 |Pyzor||For more information, read Apache's Pyzor and NetTestFirewallIssues documentation.|

-The following examples illustrate how to add rules with CSF, APF, and the
+The following examples explain how to add rules with CSF, APF, and the

 ConfigServer provides the free WHM plugin CSF, which allows you to modify your